-We use the resources within our 5-star visitor experience, our education and outreach programmes and online to help people have a fun and informative experience of the marine wildlife and habitats in the local area and around Scotland.
+We use the resources within our award-winning visitor experience, our education and outreach programmes and online to help people have a fun and informative experience of the marine wildlife and habitats in the local area and around Scotland.
 These resources include our interactive, live camera feeds from nearby islands, a range of interpretation and interactive, mechanical and digital exhibits, STEM (science, technology, engineering and mathematics) workshops for schools, wildlife and school holiday clubs, our popular live science shows and ‘Meet the Scientist’ events.
 We also offer wildlife experience boat trips, with local private operators, that help people get up close to nature.

 We participate in projects that help to protect Scotland’s internationally important breeding seabird colonies and improve the quality of our coastal and marine environment.
 We also engage with projects that are building up a picture of the health of Scotland’s marine environment and encourage people to get directly involved by participating in citizen science projects.

 We love nothing more than getting people out-doors to experience Scotland’s marine environment.
 It helps them to grow their knowledge, skills and confidence as well as benefitting their physical and mental health too.

 Our vision is ‘to ensure that Scotland’s marine environment is healthy, wildlife-rich, valued and enjoyed by all’.
 This vision is increasingly shared by others, with the growing public awareness of the importance of our marine environment and the pressures on these.